M Idioms

 make a mistake

-- make an error
+- to make an error

 I made a mistake on the math test.